mariadb-corporation/mariadb-columnstore-api/README.md

 **WARNING**
 This is a work-in-progress tree for the MariaDB ColumnStore API. *It should currently be considered pre-alpha quality.*

-It requires MariaDB ColumnStore branch MCOL-769 to operate.
+It requires MariaDB ColumnStore branches MXOL-739 and MCOL-769 to operate.

 This C++ API currently provides access to bulk write to ColumnStore in a similar way to the cpimport using.